RedisGraph/RedisGraph/docs/commands/graph.constraint-drop.md

 <details open><summary><code>entitiesType</code></summary>

-is the entities type on which the constraint should be enforced: either `NODE` or `RELATIONSHIP`.
+is the graph entity type on which the constraint should be enforced: either `NODE` or `RELATIONSHIP`.

 </details>